ARS-toscana/ApplyComponentStrategy/README.md

  1. ApplyComponentStrategy takes as input a dataset where component algorithms have been assigned, and the instructions to build composite algorithms based on them.
 It produces:

-   -	a dataset where the composites have been calculated
+  a)	a dataset where the composites have been calculated
-   -	a dataset where the overlap of selected pairs of algorithms is computed The input and output datasets may be either at individual level, or datasets of counts.
+  b)	a dataset where the overlap of selected pairs of algorithms is computed The input and output datasets may be either at individual level, or datasets of counts.